jappeace/cut-the-crap/Readme.md

 With that we can try to for example cut out keyboard clacking and cut out stop words like 'uhm'.

+We can also start doing subject detection with a transcription in place.
+And use the transcription to add subtitles to youtube.

 ## Youtube
 I still have to build youtube